Changing Light Fixtures – What You Need an Electrician For

 Here’s something handy about light fixtures with spring-loaded mechanisms.
 They’ve been designed to pull away from the wall and hold themselves in place as you change the bulb.
 (They’re like the light fixture version of hands-free driving.)

 Then to put the fixture back together you simply push it up towards the base.
-With a little maneuvering, it should click back into place.
+With a little maneuvering, the dome should click back into place.

 Now, what If you’re worried about not being able to get the fixture back together again?
 Even if you only remove the dome from one side, you will still have ample working room around the bulb.
 Removing the dome on one side only makes it easier to snap everything back into place when you’re done.

-Some spring-loaded fixtures have been built with a pressure mechanism.
-This fixture will separate the base from the dome when pressure is put on the base.
+Some spring-loaded fixtures are built with a pressure mechanism, whereas the fixture will separate the base from the dome when pressure is put on the base.
 The pressure will move the springs to contract and the dome will ease away.

 If your fixture has a pressure mechanism, push the springs in on themselves to fit the dome into the base again.